DaniyarK006/sdp-4asik/README.md

 This project demonstrates the practical application of the Bridge pattern for creating a flexible document rendering system.
 Key achievements:

-✓ An extensible architecture with separation of abstraction and implementation was created.
+An extensible architecture with separation of abstraction and implementation was created.
-✓ Three document types and three output formats were implemented.
+Three document types and three output formats were implemented.
-✓ The ability to dynamically change renderers was demonstrated.
+The ability to dynamically change renderers was demonstrated.
-✓ Adherence to clean code principles was demonstrated.
+Adherence to clean code principles was demonstrated.

 The Bridge pattern is especially useful in systems that require supporting multiple combinations of functionality.
 It makes code more modular, understandable, and maintainable, which is critical for scalable applications.

 ---

-**Length:** ~400 words